-Not applicable as the city does not have a public housing authority.
+The city does not have a public housing authority.
 Travis County is the entity responsible for providing housing vouchers and other means for those citizens seeking assistance with housing.
+The City does participate in Regional AI group that includes Austin PHAs and surrounding County and City's CDBG respresentatives.